marcelsheeny/radiate_sdk/README.md

 The annotation is a *.json* file. where each entry contains *id,class_name,bboxes*. *id* is the object identification. *class_name* is a string with the name class. *bboxes* contains *position*: (x,y,width,height) where (x,y) is the upper-left pixel locations of the bounding box, of given width and height.
 And *angle* is the angle in degrees using counter-clockwise.

-Each bounding box is
-represented as (x,y,width,height,angle), w and

 # RADIATE SDK

 Software development kit (SDK) to use the RADIATE dataset.
 The SDK was tested using Python 3.7.
+The SDK is used for data calibration, visualisation, and pre-processing.

 ## Installation